-C/1921 H1 (Dubiago) is a large comet with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
+Comet C/1921 H1 (Dubiago) is an object with a medium-length orbit that is highly inclined to the ecliptic plane of the solar system.
 NASA JPL has classified Dubiago as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 Dubiago's orbit is 0.38 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.